pauline-rugwevera/sustainability_quiz/README.md

 # Features
 ### Welcome screen
-As the quiz loads, users are first welcomed by the welcoming logo that tells the type of questions they are to play and asked what they want to do.
+As the quiz loads, users are first welcomed by the welcoming logo that tells the type of quiz and questions they are to play and asked what they want to do.

 ![logo](assets/images/Screenshot_93.png)